 Does the board of supervisors periodically inspect county conservation facilities with conservation director and county conservation board?
 Does the conservation director periodically report to the board of supervisors on conservation activities?
-Do any of the supervisors ever attend county conservation board meetings?
-Does the conservation department have good communications with other county departments that have a major influence on natural resources and land use issues such as the engineer/secondary roads and planning and zoning?
-How is law enforcement handled in county parks?
-Does the conservation department have designated peace officers?
+Do any of the supervisors ever attend county conservation board meetings? designated peace officers?
 Do any local development or land use patterns have potential negative impacts on county parks or wildlife areas?
 Do the conservation board's personnel policies and compensation plan differ from those used by the rest of the county?
-RE GIONAL ISSUES In which regional groups does the county participate (planning, transportation, workforce, economic development, emergency management / homeland security, tourism promotion, councils of governments, special projects)?
+GIONAL ISSUES In which regional groups does the county participate (planning, transportation, workforce, economic development, emergency management / homeland security, tourism promotion, councils of governments, special projects)?
 Who are the county's representatives on these boards?
 Are supervisors expected to serve?
 If so, who?
 What 28E agreements, which provide for the sharing of services, are in place?
 What is the county's overall relationship with the cities, school districts, and other governmental entities in the county?
-LID WASTE AND RECYCLING What sanitary landfills or sanitary disposal projects exist in the county?
+PLID WASTE AND RECYCLING What sanitary landfills or sanitary disposal projects exist in the county?
 What is the expected life of the facility?
 Are any others planned?
 What is the county's level of involvement with these facilities?
-TE(CHNOLOGY What type of technology system(s) does the county have?
+CHNOLOGY What type of technology system(s) does the county have?
 Does this vary by office?
 Who is responsible for MIS county-wide and within each office or department?
 Does the county have in place a technology planning committee to give advice to the supervisors?
 What technology upgrades are planned, and how are the needs of each department determined?
 Does the county provide e-mail and internet access to elected officials and employees?
 Does the county have technology policies, such as acceptable use, email protocols, and internet access, in place to govern the use of technology by county employees and county officials?
-WNSHIPS How many townships are there in the county?
-Who are the elected trustees and clerks?
-Does the board hold an annual meeting with the township officers?
-ANSPORTATION What mass transit and paratransit (free ride, shared ride) services does the county operate or fund?
+TO , , ANSPORTATION What mass transit and paratransit (free ride, shared ride) services does the county operate or fund?
 What transportation planning efforts are underway within the county and within the region?